vindecodex/today-i-learn/Javascript Foundation/readme.md

 <hr />
 <p>Inheretance focuses on what class it is or what is object what are the properties</p>
 <strong>Poblems may encounter</strong>
-<p>>; Problems with inheretance is that it may cause errors when updating or changing sub class or its super class because it will afect each classes</p>
+<p>> Problems with inheretance is that it may cause errors when updating or changing sub class or its super class because it will afect each classes</p>
-<p>>; Hierarchy problem when you start to add some classes example below</p>
+<p>> Hierarchy problem when you start to add some classes example below</p>

 ```JavaScript
 Class a(1,2,3,4)